Samuel Taylor Coleridge was an eighteenth/nineteenth century Romantic Lake Poet and philosopher

 21st October 1772, Ottery St. Mary, Devon, England.

 Samuel Taylor Coleridge was the tenth and youngest child of the local vicar and his second wife.

 Henry the Eighth Free Grammar School, Ottery St Mary.
 Christ’s Hospital.
 Jesus College Cambridge (ran away to join the Dragoons under the alias of Silas Tomkyn Comberbache and had to be bought out by his brothers).

-Chronology/Biography of Samuel Taylor Coleridge:
+Timeline/Biography of Samuel Taylor Coleridge:

 1781: Death of his father dies on the 6th October.